cucumber/cucumber-jvm/datatable/README.md

 ## DataTable object

 An m-by-n immutable table of string values.
 A table is either empty or contains one or more cells.
-As such if a table has zero height it must have zero width and vice versa.
+As such, if a table has zero height, it must have zero width and vice versa.

-The first row of the the table may be referred to as the table header.
+The first row of the table may be referred to as the table header.
 The remaining cells as the table body.

 A table provides the following operations: